danielwang730/MIDS-DATASCI-205-Data-Engineering/README.md

 ---

 ## Project 3: Using Graph Algorithms to Analyze S&P 500 Correlation Networks
 This project explores how graph database techniques and algorithms (e.g., community detection, centrality) can be used to analyze relationships between S&P 500 stocks.
-Emphasis is placed on business applications where relational databases are insufficient, and tools like MongoDB and Redis are leveraged for flexible data representation and real-time access.
+Emphasis is placed on business applications where relational databases are insufficient, and tools like Neo4j, MongoDB, and Redis are leveraged for graph analyses, flexible data representation, and real-time access.

 [View Project 3]()